bender-devs/Bender-v4/README.md

 | Website | https://benderbot.co |
 | Developing Bender | [Click here](docs/developing-bender.md) |

-## ⚠ CURRENTLY JUST A FRAMEWORK! ⚠
+## ⚠ WORK IN PROGRESS! ⚠

 This rewrite is ambitious: A full rewrite using a new language and a custom library.
-At the moment it's in testing, but most of the hard work is done.
-We'll be gradually adding commands and features while overhauling the bot's efficiency and user experience.
+The framework seems very stable, having handled more than a million consecutive events without any errors or crashes several times.
+However, many use cases haven't been tested, so we wouldn't consider any of it production-ready yet.
+The framework will be improved as needed according to the requirements of the features being added.

 ## Translations